radimspetlik/hr-cnn/README.md

 See http://cmp.felk.cvut.cz/~spetlrad/ecg-fitness/ for the original paper and the ECG-Fitness dataset.

 This repo is being constructed.
-Bellow, you can monitor the progress.
+You can monitor the progress bellow.

 ## Progress
 - [ ] Document the installation.